awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/5_review_sustainability_kpi_optimization.md

 1. Go back to the dashboard for Sustainability KPIs Baseline in the Amazon CloudWatch.
 ![Section5 revised_kpi_metrics](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section5/dashboard.png)

-2. These are the improved metrics and KPIs:
+2. Let's evaluate the sustainability KPIs.
 ![Section5 revised_kpi_metrics](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section5/revised_kpi_metrics.png)

-With, that below are improved metrics and KPIs:
+These are the improved metrics and KPIs:

         * Proxy Metric - Total number of vCPUs = 2
         * Business Metric - Total number of APIs = 3
-        * KPI - Per request vCPU = 2 / 3 requests = 0.66666
+        * KPIs - Resources provisioned per unit of work = 2 / 3 requests = 0.66666

 The improved Sustainability KPIs appear to be **0.66666**.
 Your workload shows an initial improvement of 50% reduction in compute resource requirements after changing your Amazon EC2 instance type from t4g.xlarge to c6g.large.